 - Check if a cell is blank

-In this section, we look at the formula to return the name of the workbook containing the automation recipe.
+The formula below returns the name of the workbook containing the automation recipe.

-The formula above is pre-populated in the This Workbook variable (cell H9) of an automation recipe template.
+This formula is pre-populated in the This Workbook variable (cell H9) of an automation recipe template.

 Note: The formula may calculate as #VALUE! if the workbook has not been saved.